sauravbajya/ABCMoneyTransfer/README.md

 Project Overview

 This is a money transfer system built with ASP.NET Core, implementing key functionalities such as user authentication (via ASP.NET Identity), exchange rate management, and the ability to transfer money from Malaysia (MYR) to Nepal (NPR).
-The system allows users to send money to receivers in Nepal, providing live exchange rate calculations and a summary of transactions.
+The system allows users to send money of senders from Malaysia to receivers in Nepal, providing live exchange rate calculations and a summary of transactions.

 Features

-User Authentication: Users (senders) can sign up and log in using ASP.NET Identity.
+User Authentication: Users can sign up and log in using ASP.NET Identity.
 Authentication is required for all transactions except for viewing the exchange rate.

-Money Transfer: Authenticated users can transfer money from Malaysia (MYR) to Nepal (NPR).
+Money Transfer: Authenticated users can transfer money for senders from Malaysia (MYR) to receivers in Nepal (NPR).

 Exchange Rate Management: Exchange rate is dynamically fetched and displayed during the money transfer process.